Git-JMO/stock-analysis/README.md

        * **2018 Returns:**
          * ![2018_Results](Resources/2018_Results.png)

    * **Comparison of Execution Times:** Not only were we able to retrieve the results we needed, the refactoring of the code made our script run quicker and more efficient.
-See below images for a comparison of the run times for 2018 data using the original code and the refactored code.
+See below images for a comparison of the run times for 2018 data using the original script and the refactored script.

        * **Run Time using Original Code (2018):**
          * ![Original_2018_RT](Resources/Original_2018_runtime.png)

        * **Run Time using REFACTORED Code (2018):**
          * ![NEW_2018_RT](Resources/VBA_Challenge_2018.png)

+## Summary:
+   * Overall, refactoring the code/script was a success.
+However, there are advantages and disadvantages to refactoring code.
+One advantage as demonstrated above is the reduction of execution time.
+Additionally, refactoring code, if done correctly, makes the script cleaner and easier to read (aka more efficient).
+The big disadvantage of refactoring code is it can be difficult to read or follow the original script, especially if someone else coded it and failed to add comments.
+This makes refactoring more time consuming.
+Fortunately, in our case, we had comments included in the script that allowed us to understand the logic and purpose behind what we were doing.
+Admittedly,  it was easy to get tunnel vision at times and get stuck in pieces of code; however, the comments in the script helped us regain focus and accomplish our goal.